CVE-2022-24681 Overview

 Workarounds

-- Implement Content Security Policy (CSP) headers at the reverse proxy level to restrict script execution
+- Enforce strict Content Security Policy (CSP) headers on the application to limit inline script execution where supported by the deployment

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.